Chart Linking¶

 #{Value.Size} |

-Size data value variable returned by the current chart query.
-For example, if querying T::RE(.*):(MAX(duration)) BY service Query result: Size:Max(duration)=1773 Then: &query=Size:#{Value.Size} is equivalent to &query=Size:1773 |
+The Size data value variable returned by the current chart query.
+For example, if the query T::RE(.*):(MAX(duration)) BY servicereturns: Size:Max(duration)=1773 Then: &query=Size:#{Value.Size} is equivalent to &query=Size:1773 |

 |

-Table chart | #{Value.column_name} |
+| Table Chart | #{Value.column_name} |

-Selected column value variable from the current chart, where name can be replaced by any column variable name.
-For example, if querying L::RE(.*):(COUNT(*)) { index = default } Query result: count(*)=40813 Then: &query=#{Value.count(*)} is equivalent to &query=count(*):40813 |
+The column value variable selected in the current chart, where name can be replaced with any column variable name.
+For example, if the query L::RE(.*):(COUNT(*)) { index = default }returns: count(*)=40813 Then: &query=#{Value.count(*)} is equivalent to &query=count(*):40813 |

 #{Value.metric_name} |

-Selected query data value variable from the current chart, where name can be replaced by any column variable name.
-For example, if querying L::RE(.*):(MAX(response_time)) { index = default } BY country Query result: max(response_time)=16692 Then: &query=#{Value.max(response_time)} is equivalent to &query=max(response_time):16692 |
+The query data value variable selected in the current chart, where name can be replaced with any column variable name.
+For example, if the query L::RE(.*):(MAX(response_time)) { index = default } BY countryreturns: max(response_time)=16692 Then: &query=#{Value.max(response_time)} is equivalent to &query=max(response_time):16692 |